anodyne/docs/upgrade-guide.md

 ### Step 2: Upload Nova

-With the `nova` directory renamed to `nova_old`, you can now upload the `nova` directory from the zip archive you downloaded from the Anodyne site.
+With the `nova` directory renamed to `nova_backup`, you can now upload the `nova` directory from the zip archive you downloaded from the Anodyne site.
 (This will give you the code for the latest version.)

 ### Step 3: Run the update